DavyJonesLocker/ember-appkit-rails/README.md

 * `config/application.js` the main loader referenced in your Rails layout view. (replaces `app/assets/javascripts/application.js`)
 * `config/adapter.js` configure the ember-data adapter.
 Pre-set for `ActiveModelAdapter`
-* `config/router.js` your Embrer Router.
+* `config/router.js` your Ember Router.
 The actual routers will go in `app/routes`
 * `config/initializers` any files that compile to JavaScript in this directory will be automatically required.
 * `config/initializers/csrf.js` sets up the `CSRF` token for doing `POST` requests back to the Rails backend via AJAX.
 * `config/environment.js` the general environment settings object.
-You should putt settings in here that will be common across all environments.
+You should put settings in here that will be common across all environments.
 * `config/environments/` hold environment specific settings.
 The correct environment file will be loaded.
-Name matches value of `Rails.env`
+Name matches value of `Rails.env`.
+  Settings added to these files will overwrite settings in `config/environment.js`
 * `config/environments/development.js` development environment settings
 * `config/environments/production.js` production environment settings
 * `config/environments/test.js` test environment settings